jmettraux/eurotrash/src/aaa__title_page.md

 Selection
 : no HK toy monsters;
 : creatures known to Europeans then.

+Numbers
+: HD, AC, To hit are highlighted;
+: the rest can be ignored, but could be of some help.

 Saves
 : 1d20 + HD / 2 ≥ `PHY TC` or `EVA TC` or `MEN TC`.